Pseudohypoparathyroidism is a genetic disorder in which the body fails to respond to parathyroid hormone.

 Calling your health care provider

-Call your health care provider if you or your child have any symptoms of hypocalcemia or other features of pseudohypoparathyroidism.
+Call your health care provider if you or your child has any symptoms of low calcium levels or pseudohypoparathyroidism.

 Sign Up for Free Newsletters